GoogleCloudPlatform/spanner-migration-tool/docs/transformations/CustomTransformation.md

 # Custom transformation
 {: .no_toc }
-Dataflow pipeline does the basic data conversion from source datatype It can be used to specify any custom transformation logic , logic to populate new columns in spanner that didn't exist in source or to filter a column during migration.
-For the ease of customer we have implemented [CustomTransformationFetcher](https://github.com/GoogleCloudPlatform/DataflowTemplates/blob/main/v2/spanner-custom-shard/src/main/java/com/custom/CustomTransformationFetcher.java) class in `v2/spanner-custom-shard` which can be updated as per customer's logic.
-Below are the details on how to implement custom transfomation
+Users can follow this guide to apply custom transformations at the row level to all columns in their schema, including primary key columns.
+This guide can be used to specify custom transformation logic for existing columns, to populate new columns in Spanner that didn't exist in the source, or to filter a row during migration.
+For ease of use, we have implemented the [CustomTransformationFetcher](https://github.com/GoogleCloudPlatform/DataflowTemplates/blob/main/v2/spanner-custom-shard/src/main/java/com/custom/CustomTransformationFetcher.java) class in `v2/spanner-custom-shard`, which can be updated according to the user's logic.

 <details open markdown="block">
   <summary>